loov/prview/README.md

 ## Setting up Github Token

-GitHub API requires authentication to add a OAuth token in [Github settings](https://github.com/settings/tokens).
+GitHub API requires authentication.
+You can create one in [Github settings](https://github.com/settings/tokens).

 Then either set the environment variable `GITHUB_TOKEN` or use `-token` command line argument.